Skip to main contentScroll Top

 • Laem SokLocated 40 km further south, it is the main dock for reaching Ko Kood, but which also has links to Ko Mak.

-On site, the speedboat and Sailing These are the main types of boats used to reach Ko Mak Island; the advantage is that it's done in less than an hour (depending on the type and company, between 30 and 45 minutes), for a price around 500 baht per person (updated), which remains reasonable.
+On site, the speedboat and catamaran are the main types of boats to connect to the island of Ko Mak, the advantage is that it takes less than an hour (depending on the type and company, between 30 and 45 min), for a price around 500 baht per person (updated), which remains reasonable.

-However, be aware that most only make the connections.between November 1st and May 31stthe sea is often rough during the rainy season (and the interest in visiting is limited).
+Be aware, however, that most only operate between November 1st and May 31st , as the sea is often rough during the rainy season (and the interest in visiting is limited).

 speed boat departing from laem ngop koh mak